judeapana/UDSAPI/readme.md

-**This web scrapper is created  for students of UDS to easily access their results without having to access the boring UI of the main application
+**This web scrapper is created  for students of UDS to easily access their results without having to access the boring UI of the main application (No offence)

-Individuals(Students) can use this web scrapper to build a more all sort of interesting application
+Individuals(Students) can use this web scrapper to build all sort of interesting application

 ->>> Added accumulative GPA calculator which the official application